 María Magdalena Campos-Pons, Classic Creole, 2003.
-Chromogenic color prints, nine parts, each 24 × 20 inches (60.7 × 50.8 cm).
+Polaroid Polacolor Pro prints, nine parts, each 24 × 20 inches each (60.7 × 50.8 cm).
 Acquired through the generosity of Jodi and Hal Hess.
 Courtesy the artist and Gallery Wendi Norris, San Francisco. © María Magdalena Campos-Pons

 María Magdalena Campos-Pons’s wide-ranging works in photography, performance, painting, sculpture, and moving images investigate how aspects of history, memory, gender, and religion give shape to identity.
 Born in Cuba and raised on a sugar plantation in a family with Nigerian, Hispanic, and Chinese roots, Campos-Pons evokes narratives of the transatlantic slave trade, indigo and sugar plantations, Catholic and Santeria religious practices, and revolutionary uprisings in her poetic, often autobiographical works.